 Most of the programs you can find in articles are not suitable or adjusted for beginners.
 Beginners should not be performing advanced programs.

-Beginners progress really quickly, and from training to training, they can lift more and more while the advanced athletes need weeks to better their results for at least 5%.
+Beginners progress really quickly, and from training to training, they can lift more and more, while the advanced athletes need weeks to better their results by at least 5%.

 Use your beginner’s advantage and advance fast by doing a program suitable for beginners.